aczf099/academic-kickstart3/content/home/publications_wip.md

 <p align="center">** Capital Flows **</p>

-**Extreme capital flow episodes from the Global Financial Crisis to COVID-19: An exploration with monthly data**
-with Annamaria De Crescenzio (OECD)
-<font size="2">    - Presented at the ifo Workshop on Macroeconomics and International Finance (2021) </font>

 **Cross-border Real Estate Investment: Drivers, Risks & Financial Policy effectiveness - Evidence from bilateral flow data**